 (Section 7.5), and avoidance and design and construction measures (Sections 8.2 and 8.3, respectively).
-The Project proposes to provide compensatory mitigation for all impacts to Wetland B and to the on-site potions of off-site critical area buffers by purchase of wetland mitigation credits from the nearby Port of Tacoma Upper Clear Creek Mitigation Bank.
+The Project proposes to provide compensatory mitigation for all impacts to Wetland B and to the on-site potions of off-site critical area buffers by purchase of wetland mitigation credits from the nearby Mitigation Bank and on-site mitigation plantings.